Charles Smith (basketball, born 1965): NBA career

 After his college career, the 6'10", 245 lb. power forward was selected third overall in the 1988 NBA draft by the Philadelphia 76ers but immediately traded to the Los Angeles Clippers.
 He made the 1988 NBA All-Rookie Team by averaging 16 points and 8 rebounds.
 During his four years with the Clippers he was the team's top scorer averaging 19 points per game.
 He was later traded to the New York Knicks with Doc Rivers and Bo Kimble for point guard Mark Jackson.
-Coach Riley moved Smith from Power Forward to Small Forward to fill the hole left by Xavier McDaniel after the Knicks failed to re-sign him after their successful 1991–92 season.
+Coach Pat Riley moved Smith from Power Forward to Small Forward to fill the hole left by Xavier McDaniel after the Knicks failed to re-sign him after their successful 1991–92 season.
 Smith's knees became problematic playing small forward around this time.
 As Smith's stats declined, he was traded to the San Antonio Spurs for J. R. Reid before retiring in 1998.